scholacantorum/public-site/concerts/moon_and_stars/index.md

 ---

 A richly encompassing concert with works evocative of its title!
-Divided into three parts, Schola Cantorum will explore traditional and modern compositions that take the listener on a journey of contemplation of the Moon, the Stars, and, finally, a new day with Sunrise.
+Schola Cantorum explores traditional and modern compositions that take us on a journey of contemplation of the Moon, the Stars, and, finally, a new day with Sunrise.